Understanding Roles

 The Account Owner has full administrative control over the organization.
 This includes:

-• Managing organization settings and branding
+• Managing organization settings, branding, and feature configuration

-• Adding and managing aircraft
+• Adding, editing, and decommissioning aircraft

 • Inviting and removing members

-• Setting scheduling rules
+• Setting scheduling rules (advance booking limits, maximum duration, etc.)

-• Creating maintenance blocks
+• Creating and removing maintenance blocks on the calendar

-• Managing all reservations
+• Managing all reservations for all members

 Every organization must have at least one Account Owner.
+Account Owners can always perform any action in the system, regardless of what other roles they hold.

 Booking

-Members with the Booking role can:
+Members with the Booking role act as scheduling coordinators or dispatchers.
+They can:

-• Create maintenance blocks on the calendar
+• Create maintenance blocks on the calendar to reserve aircraft for shop time

-• Send notifications to members
+• Send in-app, email, and SMS notifications to individual members or to the entire organization

 Maintenance

-• Create and manage maintenance schedules
+• Create and manage maintenance schedules (recurring tach-based and specific-date items)

 User Management

-Members with the User Management role can:
+Members with the User Management role handle onboarding and access control.
+They can:

-• Invite new members to the organization
+• Invite new members to the organization by sending email invitations

-• Edit member profiles
+• Edit existing member profiles

-• Assign roles (except Account Owner)
+• Assign roles to members (any role except Account Owner)

-• Set aircraft access permissions
+• Set aircraft access permissions — controlling which aircraft each member is authorized to book

 Member

-• View the dashboard and fleet status
+• View the dashboard and see fleet status for aircraft they have access to

 • Edit and cancel their own reservations

-• Report squawks
+• Report squawks on any aircraft

 • View maintenance schedules and squawk reports

-• Update their own profile
+• Update their own profile, including currency dates and notification preferences

 Multiple Roles